 Increased Expungement Eligibility

-Additionally, certain people convicted of selling and distributing drugs, or possession with the intent to sell drugs, may be able to have their criminal past taken off of their record.
+Some individuals who have been convicted of selling and/or distributing drugs, or possession with the intent to sell drugs, may seek removal of their criminal past from their records.

-An arrest or a conviction, even one from several years ago, can have a significant negative impact on getting a job and other aspects of a person’s life.
+An arrest or a conviction, even one from several years ago, can have a significant negative impact on job opportunities and other aspects of a person’s life.
 Our attorneys will help you determine whether you are eligible for expungement.
-If so, we will gather all the relevant information, file the appropriate paperwork and diligently represent your interests throughout the process to help ensure its success.
+If so, we will gather all the relevant information, file the appropriate paperwork and diligently represent your interests throughout the process to help ensure that you will have a strong chance of success.

 Don’t Let A Charge Hold You Back

-Contact our expungement lawyers by calling 201-212-4532 or by completing our online contact form to schedule a free initial consultation about your criminal defense.
-From our offices in Hackensack, Wayne and the Bronx, we represent clients throughout Bergen County, Passaic County, Hudson County and New York City.
+Contact our expungement lawyers by calling 201-212-4532 or by completing our online contact form to schedule a free initial consultation about your criminal background and your options for clearing your record.